nextpyp/prismpyp/docs/metadata.md

+# Evaluation of Aldolase micrographs from (EMPIAR-10379)

+This tutorial shows how to analyze 1,118 motion corrected micrographs of rabbit muscle aldolase from [EMPIAR-10379](https://www.ebi.ac.uk/empiar/EMPIAR-10379/).

-# Preparing Input Data and Building Metadata
+## 1. Preparing Input Data

-This section describes how to prepare the **metadata table** used for prismPYP training and embedding generation.
+First, we need to create a **metadata table** used for prismPYP training and embedding generation containing information about microscope parameters, CTF statistics, and motion information for all micrographs in the dataset.

-You can build metadata using either **nextPYP preprocessing outputs** or **CryoSPARC outputs**.
+In genreal, you can build metadata using either **nextPYP preprocessing outputs** or **cryoSPARC outputs**, but for this example we will use pre-calculated results.

-!!! info

-      The resulting metadata table consolidates microscope parameters, CTF statistics, and motion information across all micrographs in your dataset.

-## 1. Test Data and Results

 ### 🧪 Download the Test Data

-You can test prismPYP using the **`example_data.tar.gz`** archive from [Zenodo](https://doi.org/10.5281/zenodo.17161604),
-which contains micrograph and power-spectrum images plus metadata from EMPIAR-10379.
+We will download the `example_data.tar.gz` archive from [Zenodo](https://doi.org/10.5281/zenodo.17161604), which contains micrograph and power-spectrum images plus all the necessary metadata.

 ```bash
 mkdir example_data
 tar -xvzf example_data.tar.gz -C example_data
 ```

-This command extracts the data into an example_data/ folder containing:
+This command extracts the data into an `example_data/` folder containing:

 ```
 example_data/